 When working with a desktop computer, you need to ensure that you have set them up as recommended:

 - Place the monitor at least arm’s length away from you.
 This makes it easy for you to look at the screen as a whole at once instead of moving your head left and right.
 If you have a problem with your vision, just have your glasses on.
 For larger screens, you may need to move them even farther until you can achieve the right distance.

-- Raise your screen so that, at your sitting position you can look at the centre of the screen when your eyes are slightly facing down.
+- Raise your screen so that, at your sitting position you can look at the center of the screen when your eyes are slightly facing down.
 If you are working from a screen that is not adjustable or on your laptop, then consider propping them up by placing them on a riser or a pile of books

-- To your liking, you can tilt your screen backwards, to say 20 degrees wider.
+- To your liking, you can tilt your screen backward, to say 20 degrees wider.
 Angling the screen helps you to achieve the right head positioning as well as reduce the glare that can discomfort your eyes